In this section

 Queensland courts provide forms for statutory declarations available for download from their website.

-Family Court of Australia provides information on how to prepare an affidavit for family court matters.
+Federal Circuit and Family Court of Australia provides information on how to prepare an affidavit for family court matters.

 Disclaimer: This page is provided as information only, and is not legal advice.
 If you have a legal problem, you should contact us or speak to a lawyer.
 View our full disclaimer.